 - Flu shots and pneumonia vaccinations

 - Renal dialysis services that are obtained when a member is temporarily outside the plan’s service area and for the first Renal Dialysis visit so the Health Choice Case Management department is aware of the member’s dialysis needs and can coordinate follow-up care (along with the provider).
 Ongoing dialysis treatment does not require additional authorization(s).

-In addition to any exclusions or limitations described in the Health Choice Generations Evidence of Coverage and Summary of Benefits, the following items in the list below are NOT covered except as indicated by Health Choice Generations.
+In addition to any exclusions or limitations described in the Health Choice Pathway Evidence of Coverage and Summary of Benefits, the following items in the list below are NOT covered except as indicated by Health Choice Pathway.